 Phase 3 Information

-- The limits on mass gatherings will be reduced to 10 people indoors and 50 people outdoors.
+- The mass gathering limit will be increased to 50 indoors and 100 outdoors.

 Funding for Small Businesses